J'Nai Bridges

 J’Nai Bridges is a two time Grammy-Award winning American mezzo-soprano.
 She is a winner of the Marian Anderson Award and has performed for the Metropolitan Opera, Washington National Opera, and San Francisco Opera.
-BET has described her as The Beyoncé of opera.
+BET has described her as "The Beyoncé of opera".

 Early life and education

-Bridges grew up in Lakewood, Washington, and attended high school at the Charles Wright Academy in Tacoma.
+Bridges was raised in Lakewood, Washington.
+She was the third of four children and grew up listening to Motown music with her parents and singing at church.
+She attended high school at the Charles Wright Academy in Tacoma.
 Her focus was originally on basketball, but she became interested in singing after taking choir as an elective.
 After deciding to focus on music, she attended the Manhattan School of Music and then the Curtis Institute of Music in Philadelphia for graduate school.
 While participating in a young artists' program at the Lyric Opera of Chicago, she was mentored by Renée Fleming.